 Winner by 1%

 Accuver rates % higher than Texas Instruments on Team Culture Ratings vs Texas Instruments Ratings based on looking at 382 ratings from employees of the two companies.
-Ratings come from the answers to questions like "What do your coworkers need to improve and how could you work together better?" and "What are some of the best things about your team?".
+Ratings come from the answers to questions like "Does Your Boss Hurt Your Company Culture?" and "What do your coworkers need to improve and how could you work together better?".

 Accuver rates % lower than Texas Instruments on Environment Culture Ratings vs Texas Instruments Ratings based on looking at 374 ratings from employees of the two companies.
-Ratings come from the answers to questions like "Do you have a close friend at work?" and "What % of the time are you bored at work?".
+Ratings come from the answers to questions like "What's the work pace at your company?" and "What % of the time are you bored at work?".

 Accuver rates % lower than Texas Instruments on Sentiment Culture Ratings vs Texas Instruments Ratings based on looking at 532 ratings from employees of the two companies.
-Ratings come from the answers to questions like "What would you most like to see improved at your company?" and "What's going wrong and how can it be improved?".
+Ratings come from the answers to questions like "How do your customers perceive your company?" and "What's going wrong and how can it be improved?".